Our website is now open for orders that will ship January, February & March 2024.

 Standard rootstock for nectarines, peaches, apricots, plums, prunes, almonds.
 Vigorous, resists root knot nematode.
 Excellent for well drained soils.
 In heavy or poorly drained soil, plant on mound or hill.
 May not be winter hardy below 5°F. Unpruned tree height of standard varieties 15-25 feet.
 Size can be controlled further with summer pruning.

 Black walnut seedling.
 Vigorous; resistant to verticillium wilt, oak root fungus and root knot nematodes.

 Old Home X Farmingdale 333 (OHxF 333)

 For European and Asian pears.
-Trees dwarfed to 2/3 the size of standard, or about 12-18 ft.; easily kept smaller with summer pruning.
+Trees dwarfed to two thirds the size of standard, or about twelve to eighteen feet.
+Easily kept smaller with summer pruning.
 Productive and precocious.
 Highly resistant to fireblight and pear decline and moderately tolerant of crown gall.
 Well anchored and does not sucker.
-Highly resistant to winter injury; widely adapted.
+Highly resistant to winter injury.
+Widely adapted.

 Standard rootstock for almonds and peaches.
 Highly adaptable and deep rooted, tolerant of wet and clay soils.
 Vigorous, precocious, productive.
 Resistant to nematodes.
 Suckers very little, if at all.
 (Zaiger)